-So, why is online fraud so prevalent?
+Exploring the causes of internet frauds: Why is online fraud so prevalent?

-The answer has two parts:
+Understanding how online frauds work: The answer unfolds in two parts:

 - Stolen credit card information is easy to buy.